-The ALE is a practice experience, undertaken in the final two semesters of the program which offers students an opportunity to integrate and apply public health knowledge and skills gained in the classroom to a real world public health problem.
+The Applied Learning Experience (ALE) is a practice experience, undertaken in the final two semesters of the program which offers students an opportunity to integrate and apply public health knowledge and skills gained in the classroom to a real-world public health problem.
 This experience gives students a body of work that can be used in seeking employment upon graduation and serves as a way for faculty to evaluate students’ readiness for public health practice.
 Finally, it is an opportunity for students to provide service to the community.

 What are the criteria for an ALE project?

 The best ALEs involve a well-defined project that is needed by the host agency and can realistically be completed within one semester.
 Students spend a minimum of 160 hours over the course of a semester performing their work on behalf of their field agency.
 ALE projects must be:

 - related to the student's public health concentration (epidemiology and biostatistics, health services management and policy, nutrition, health communication, or global health);